-Yes, we offer free delivery in Sweden.
+Yes, we offer free delivery within Sweden.
 For EU countries we offer free delivery for orders over 1 575 SEK, which is approximately* 150 EUR, .
 For orders costing less than 1 575 SEK we charge 210 SEK for delivery, which is approximately* 20 EUR.
 For orders outside of the EU we charge a flat delivery charge of 300 SEK** or 500 SEK*** depending on the destination country,

 *depending on the exchange rate at the point of ordering

 Who do you use for shipping?

 Within Sweden we use Postnord, for international orders we use a courier such as UPS or DHL.
 All shipments are trackable.

 How long will my order take to arrive?

 We aim to ship within 1-3 days and most items will arrive the next day in Sweden.
 Please allow 2-8 working days for Europe and up to 3-10 days for 'the rest of the world'.

 Please note that we will not ship until the payment has cleared.

 Do I have to sign for my package?